yiycz/GP-EXAMPLE-BANK/examples/empirical-studies-in-the-arts.md

 ---
-tags: [Arts, Artificial Intelligence, Technology]
+tags: [Art, Artificial Intelligence, Technology]
 ---

 ## Empirical Studies In The Arts